wendyverdonk93/docs/content/tools/credit-card-component/_index.md

 After completion, the customer will be returned to the `redirect_url` from the transaction request.

 ### 4. Push to Live
+When you are ready to switch to the live environment, you can use the following endpoint:

+__api.multisafepay.com/v1/connect/payments/create__

-After testing, you may proceed to change the test files to the live files listed below:
+The [test files](/credit-card-component/#setting-up-your-test-environment) must also be replaced with the live files listed below:

 **components.js**
 ```